Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Choice of Zeeman-like basis states

-{S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} For most of the simulations we used a drift Hamiltonian with $\omega_1 = 20 \pi \text{ GHz}, \omega_2 = 14 \pi \text{ GHz}, J = 5 \text{ GHz}$.
+For most of the simulations we used a drift Hamiltonian with $\omega_1 = 20 \pi \text{ GHz}, \omega_2 = 14 \pi \text{ GHz}, J = 5 \text{ GHz}$.
 This Hamiltonian is partially optimized to result in well-separated states as well as being compatible with the most widely available experimental setups in terms of the transmission window of the RF signals.
 The eigenstates of this Hamiltonian are not perfect Zeeman product states ${\ket{00}, \ket{01}, \ket{10}, \ket{11}}$ however their hybridization is low.
 The two hybridized eigenstates are

-As they are close to Zeeman product states $\ket{01}$ and $\ket{10}$ respectively, we could model the energy relaxation and dephasing of each spin independently.
+As long as the system eigenstates are close to Zeeman product states $\ket{01}$ and $\ket{10}$, we could model the energy relaxation and dephasing of each spin independently.